Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Massive ghosts in an interacting theory

 and, considering the polarization sum rules \eqref{pol1} and \eqref{pol2}, conclude that it is equal to

 verifying the optical theorem.
-The minus sign in the last term is due to the correct insertion of the identity and is associated with the sum over the types of external massive photons.
-As mentioned, the presence of the negative-definite contributions is related to an improvement of the renormalization properties of the $\Sigma(p)$.
+The minus sign in the last term is due to the correct insertion of the identity and is associated with the sum over the types of external massive photons in the completeness relation.
+As mentioned, the presence of the negative-definite contributions is related to an improvement of the renormalization properties of the $\Sigma(p)$ as revealed by its spectral representation.
 We are explicit in the present considerations to highlight important aspects in connection with the previous discussion on the UV improvement of observables such as the current-current two-point function.
-The latter is one of the most attractive features of higher derivative field theories. \\ Although the higher derivative structure implies UV enhancement, the presence of ghosts avoids the probabilistic interpretation.
-However, if the ghosts cannot become external states, the probability concerning scattering processes between physical ghost-free states $|\langle \text{phys} 1|S^\dagger| \sigma\ \text{phys} \rangle|^2$ is such that the sum over all transitions equals one, since $\sum_\sigma |\sigma \ \text{phys} \rangle \langle \text{phys}\ \sigma|$ becomes the completeness relation between physical states in a time-invariant manner.
+The latter is one of the most attractive properties of higher derivative field theories. \\ Although the higher derivative structure implies UV enhancement, the presence of ghosts avoids the probabilistic interpretation.
+However, if the ghosts cannot become external asymptotic states, the previously mentioned probability concerning scattering processes between a physical ghost-free state $1$ into physical asymptotic eigenstates of the Hamiltonian $|\langle \text{phys} 1|S^\dagger| \sigma\ \text{phys} \rangle|^2$ is such that the sum over all transitions equals one, since $\sum_\sigma |\sigma \ \text{phys} \rangle \langle \text{phys}\ \sigma|$, would become the completeness relation between physical states in a time-invariant manner.
 Then, the c-number contributions for the $S$-matrix are UV-enhanced due to the virtual ghost contributions while keeping the probabilistic interpretation.
-Considering an unstable ghost with $m>2m_e$ seems to possibly ensure this conclusion, avoiding problematic states from the asymptotic spectrum.
+Considering an unstable ghost with $m>2m_e$ seems to possibly ensure this scenario, avoiding problematic states from the asymptotic spectrum.
 On the other hand, the authors of \cite{kugo} argue that due to the particle's complex frequencies, a regularizing function must be added to guarantee convergence at $t \to \pm \infty$.
 It implies that in loop computations one must use a generalized complex distribution instead of the delta function.
-One consequence is that this complex ghost mode can indeed be produced in scatterings, violating the unitarity of the physical $S$-matrix.
+One consequence is that this complex ghost mode can indeed be produced in scatterings, violating the probabilistic interpretation of the theory.
 One can also claim that this mode decays in other states and can not be measured in scattering processes.
 The point is that since $S$ is unitary in the whole Hilbert space, the negative norm of a state is invariant under time evolution.
 Therefore, if it decays, more ghost particles should be created to preserve the negative norm, defining the so-called anti-instability of such modes \cite{anti}.
 The positive message is that there exists a cutoff energy below which the ghost cannot be produced, and a physical unitary theory can be established.
 It reads $\Lambda=\operatorname{Re}\sqrt{M^2}-\operatorname{Im}\sqrt{M^2}$, with $M$ denoting the complex pole for $m>2m_e$.
-Then, the theory can consistently define an effective model until this energy limit.\\ Finally, returning to our initial investigation, we verified that the transverse ghost content cannot be excluded from a given subspace in compliance with the present interaction.
+Then, the theory can consistently define an effective model until this energy limit.\\ Finally, returning to the central issue of our initial investigation, we verified that the transverse ghost content cannot be excluded from a given subspace in compliance with the present interaction.
 Then, one may wonder if there are interactions compatible with a positive-definite subspace even in the presence of ghosts.
 We address it in the next subsection.